Lifestyle

 • Take notes on what you love (and don’t)

 Great writers are also great readers.
 Reading teaches structure, rhythm, pacing, and what makes stories resonate.
+By analyzing other authors’ techniques, you can better understand how to apply them to your own work.
+Reading also sparks creativity and helps combat writer’s block.

 3. Create a Writing Routine That Works for You